ledgerium-io/ledgeriumwiki/opencommunity/README.md

 ## Committers

-Committers are collectively responsible for Druid's technical management.
+Committers are collectively responsible for Ledgerium Blockchain's technical management.
 This involves setting the direction of the project, contributing code, and reviewing code contributed by others.

 You don't need to be a committer to contribute- pull requests are welcome from anyone.
 ### Names